JCMexplains/writing-for-success-2023/textbook.md

 #### An Introduction, Foreword, Preface, or Afterword

-To cite an introduction, foreword, preface, or afterword, cite the author of the material and the year, following the same format used for other print materials.
+To cite an introduction, foreword, preface, or afterword, follow the same format used for other print materials.

 #### Sources Without Page Numbers